 If you are using a screen reader and are having problems using this website, please call 1-855-422-7412 for assistance.

 DISCLOSURES FOR VEHICLE SECURED LOANS MADE BY CAPITAL COMMUNITY BANK

-Loans for Texas and Florida residents are made by Capital Community Bank, a Utah chartered bank located in Provo, UT, member FDIC.
+Loans for Florida, Illinois, Indiana, Kentucky, Michigan, Mississippi, Tennessee and Texas residents are made by Capital Community Bank, a Utah chartered bank located in Provo, UT, member FDIC.
 Loans made by Capital Community Bank will be governed by Utah law and serviced by LoanMart.

 †All loan applications are subject to meeting Capital Community Bank’s credit criteria, which include providing acceptable property as collateral.
 Consumers need to demonstrate ability to repay the loan.